-Macro-Particle Simulations of Collisionless Magnetic Reconnection
+Particle Simulations of Collisionless Magnetic Reconnection

-> Large energy release at magnetic reconnection
+>> Large energy release at magnetic reconnection

-Dungey's theory to nuclear-fusion oriented anomalous resistivity.
+reconnection, starting classical Dungey's theory to nuclear-fusion

-inertia resistivity to thinning the current sheet.
+attention to the hypothesis of inertia resistivity to thinning the

 reconnection, resulting in the large energy release of earth's